Sudan military to reinstate ousted PM Hamdok, says Umma Party head | DW | 21.11.2021

 As part of the deal, Hamdok will form an independent cabinet of technocrats and all political detainees will be released.

-The deal was reached late on Saturday, nearly a month after General Abdel-Fattah Burhan took down the transitional government led by Prime Minister Hamdok and detained its leaders.
-The general had deposed autocrat Omar al-Bashir in 2019.
+A group of mediators, including academics, journalists and politicians, have been attempting to reach a deal since the outbreak of the political crisis.
+The deal was finally reached late on Saturday, nearly a month after General Abdel-Fattah Burhan took down the transitional government led by Prime Minister Hamdok and detained its leaders.
+The general had previously deposed autocrat Omar al-Bashir in 2019.

+Under the deal, all detainees will be released and Hamdok’s position as prime minister will be restored.
+According to reports, the deal will allow for the resumption of the constitutional, legal and political consensus that governs the transitional period.

+The deal was reached after weeks of talks that included political factions, former rebel groups as well as military figures.

 The coup was slammed widely, both inside the country and internationally.
 Security forces confronted tens of thousands of protesters who took to the streets in the capital Khartoum and Sudan's most populous city Omdurman.